no one deals like we do!

 IN THE CAYMAN ISLANDS YOU CAN VISIT HELL

-Story and photos by Barb & Ron Kroll
+Story and photos by

-Ivan Farrington in devil costume next to
+Ivan Farrington in devil costume next to 'Welcome to Hell — The Devil's Hangout Gift Shop' sign

 Photo © Barb & Ron Kroll

-Farrington ought to know.
-Red horns sprout from his head.
-He carries a black and red pitchfork.
-A sign outside his Post Office - Gift Shop reads: “Welcome to Hell – The Devil's Hangout Gift Shop.”
+A sign outside his Post Office–Gift Shop reads: "Welcome to Hell — The Devil's Hangout Gift Shop."

 There's a painting of a devil on a sheet of plywood, in front of the red building, with a circular hole where his face should be.
 It's a popular photo stop.
 Hell is undoubtedly hokey.
 But tourists love it.

-Located on Grand Cayman, about 770 kilometres south of Miami and 290 kilometres northwest of Jamaica, Hell is home to only 60 people, a few lizards and some scattered hibiscus flowers (red, of course).
-Its name comes from a surreal field of jagged black limestone and dolomite rocks which visitors can view behind the Post Office.
+Its name comes from a surreal field of jagged black limestone and dolomite rocks which visitors can view behind Hell Post Office.
 Over 24 million years, salt and lime deposits have solidified shells, coral and skeletons of sea life into this pitted, black rockscape.

 Local legend claims that in the early 1930s, Commissioner Cardinall, an official from England, visited the West Bay region of Grand Cayman.
 He tried to shoot a bird that was resting on the pointed black rocks, but missed.
 “Oh Hell!” he exclaimed.
 The name stuck.